-Right in the centre of the square, you will find the Bassilica di San Marco.
+Right in the centre of the square, you will find the Basilica di San Marco.
 The building boasts some beautiful architecture – it is held up by dozens of marble pillars that are all a different colour – and features some paintings on its exterior which showcase Venice’s cultural heritage.
 The church can be visited by tourists (you can book skip-the-line tickets here), but there are some days when it is closed for worshippers only.
-The dates and times of these closures are laid out here.

 Around the Piazza, you will find the Museo Correr – a museum full of historical and cultural artefacts housed in the Napoleanic wing of the Piazza.
 The square is also home to the famous Café Florian.
 This renowned café comes with a hefty price tag, but it is a century-old establishment, and for many, it is worth the splurge.
 It serves up anything from prosecco to coffee and food.

 Turning away from the square towards the shore, you will find the Doge Palace.
 It was the residence of the Doge of Venice, the supreme authority of the former Venetian Republic but is now a museum.
 If you walk along the shoreline and the outside of the palace, you will reach the famous ‘Bridge of Sighs’.

 The bridge was built to connect the newly built prison beside the Doge palace with the interrogation rooms of the court within the palace.
 It is said to have its name as it was the last view of Venice that convicts saw before their imprisonment.